Install Flmngr NPM package

 Install the backend

-You also need to install file manager backend somewhere on your server.
+You will also need to install the file manager backend somewhere on your server.

 Call Flmngr from your code